The Board of Directors

 Bret grew up in a beekeeping family – his father, grandfather and four uncles were involved in the bee business.
 Family get-togethers were mini beekeeping conferences where the primary topics were bee management, queen selection and disease control.
-Bret graduated in 1984 with a degree in accounting and entered the family business in 1986 as a fulltime beekeeper.
+Bret graduated in 1984 with a degree in accounting and entered the family business in 1986 as a full-time beekeeper.
 In 1991, Bret entered the California pollination business with contracts for 2,000 hives of bees.
 That figure has grown to 60,000+ hives in California.
 At present Mr. Adee has bees in 10 states.
-Bret has been active in the South Dakota Beekeepers Association, serving as Secretary and Treasure for a number of years.
+Bret has been active in the South Dakota Beekeepers Association, serving as Secretary and Treasurer for a number of years.
 He was a representative to the National Honey Board election committee and alternate for the Area Three Board of Directors.
 Bret has served as the AHPA representative to the National Honey Bee Advisory Board (NHBAB) beginning January 2010, and was appointed co-chair of NHBAB in June 2010.
-Additionally, he has been the co-chair of the Pollinator Protection Work Group of the EPA Pesticide Program Dialogue Committee (PPDC) from Spring 2011 to the present.
+Additionally, he has been the co-chair of the Pollinator Protection Work Group of the EPA Pesticide Program Dialogue Committee (PPDC).

 Thomas R. (Rick) Smith is a native Arizonan.
 He and his wife Mary, of 38 years, operate a commercial beekeeping business and 500 acres of farm land irrigated from the Colorado River in Yuma, Arizona.
 He received a B. A. degree from the University of Arizona majoring in Biology with minors in Range and Watershed Management.
 He has been a Sioux Honey Association member for 37 years.
 Rick is a fifth generation beekeeper.
 Four generations ago the family discovered that farming and beekeeping worked together well.
 Cotton and Durum wheat are the major crops that they grow today.
 Rick is a Private Applicator and Fumigator and applies many of the farm chemicals used on the farm.
 They have two children, Justin and Stacey, both married and two grandchildren.
 He enjoys hunting and saltwater fishing as hobbies.

 Steven Coy is a third generation commercial beekeeper and honey producer.
-He is a co-owner of Coy’s Honey Farm Inc. and along with his father and brothers, operates 12,000 hives for honey production in Mississippi, Arkansas, SE Missouri and pollination in California.
+He is a owner of Coy Bee Company.
 He holds a Bachelor’s Degree in Plant Science and a Master’s Degree in Biology, both from Arkansas State University.
 He is a charter member and current President of the Russian Honey Bee Breeders Association as well as an Executive Board member of the AHPA.
 Steven manages the queen rearing and honey production in southern Mississippi.
 In addition to his work as a beekeeper, he also worked as a research assistant on the control of Tarnished Plant Bug in Cotton at ASU, and as a research technician at the USDA Biological Control Research Unit in Stoneville, MS.

 Jeff Anderson was born and raised on a dairy farm in Minnesota, he is familiar with the need for, and has applied crop protection products.
 After graduating high school he changed from ‘farming’ cows to bees and currently owns and operates California Minnesota Honey Farms, a family run commercial migratory bee operation.
 CMHF bees are utilized early spring in California pollinating almonds, early and late blooming cherries, and apples.
 Bees are then moved to Minnesota for summer honey production.
 Jeff brings some hard earned understanding of the legal system to this group as his operation had a fight for its life with International Paper and the Minnesota Department of Natural Resources in the early 2000’s over pesticide misuse on hybrid poplar tree plantations in Central Minnesota.
 During that 5 year fight Jeff lost about 11,000 of the 5000 hives he ran to pesticides.
 One of the interesting outcomes of the settlement negotiations was a brochure produced by the Minnesota DNR for its foresters, Protecting Pollinators in Minnesota Woodlands.
 Jeff became involved with NDPF as pesticides are again threatening, this time not just “California Minnesota Honey Farms”, but beekeepers nation wide.
 On rare occasions when Jeff can be pried away from his bees and seeing to their well being, he can be found with his wife (of 36 years) Christine, his kids and grandkids chasing gecko lizards across sand in Southern California or dipping his paddle in one of Minnesota’s 10,000 lakes.